 Eventual consistency - The cheaper option, with the query may or may not make the latest item available.

-Immediate consistency - If your application wants immediate consistency with query result should always give the latest items.
+Immediate consistency - If your application wants immediate consistency with query results should always give the latest items.

 13. Time to live items

-DynamoDB streams is another powerful feature which enables execution of AWS Lambda function when item created, updated or deleted.
-Streams are similar to AWS Kinesis stream and you can use it for many use cases.
-For E.g. create your own data pipeline for creating aggregated records like average, sum etc. Or sending the email when a new user record inserted.
+DynamoDB streams are another powerful feature that enables the execution of the AWS Lambda function when an item is created, updated, or deleted.
+Streams are similar to AWS Kinesis streams and you can use them for many use cases.
+For E.g. create your own data pipeline for creating aggregated records like average, sum, etc. Or sending the email when a new user record is inserted.

 15. Local DynamoDB setup

-One last thing which I have not highlighted but important.
-Being a part of AWS cloud offering, It can easily integrate with AWS Athena for big data computation need.
-However, you can always integrate it with Apache Spark or other Big data computation engine.
+One last thing which I have not highlighted but is important.
+Being a part of AWS cloud offering, It can easily integrate with AWS Athena for big data computation needs.
+However, you can always integrate it with Apache Spark or other Big data computation engines.

-I will suggest you to try DynamoDB as your NOSQL need, let see if it fits your need.
-They provide generous free tier to start with.
+I will suggest you try DynamoDB as your NoSQL need, let's see if it fits your need.
+They provide a generous free tier to start with.